 Personality & Temperament

-So, they are ideal for those who want a quiet, affectionate pet.
-They are less active than Burmese cats.
-But they enjoy playtime, especially with prey-like toys, such as feather wands.
-Ragdolls are poor hunters.
-They are not big climbers or jumpers.
+They are ideal for those who want a quiet, playful, and affectionate pet.
+They enjoy playtime, especially with prey-like toys, such as feather wands.
+Ragdolls are poor hunters and not big climbers or jumpers.
 They prefer to stay on the ground or at low levels.

 Grooming